 That option hadn’t even entered Ben’s mind.
 “Oh well,” Ben shrugged, “I figured I’d go ahead and get settled in here.”
 But he hadn’t unpacked a single thing yet, and Travis noticed this.

 “You weren’t really expecting to sleep in here, were you?” he asked.
 Ben just looked at him.
 “Aw, come on!” he laughed, striding over to him.
 “I never intended for you to actually stay in this flea-infested place!”
 He swiped Ben’s bag from the bed and gestured for him to grab his snowboard.
-They returned to his bunkhouse, Derry close in tow.
+They returned to his bunkhouse.

 During Ben’s absence, Travis had dimmed the lights and started a fire in the wood-burning stove, which was fully ablaze now, permeating an almost suffocating heat across the room.
 Travis stooped to shut the flue, and as he did so, the height of the flames dropped considerably.
 Ben shrugged out of his parka and hung it on a wall hook occupied by two other jackets.

 The bottle of Jim Beam they’d been sharing earlier sat on the table.
-Travis filled a shot glass and offered it to him, but Ben held up a hand to decline, his stomach twisting at the thought.
+Travis filled a shot glass and offered it to him, but Ben held up a hand to decline.
+His stomach twisted.
 “I think I’ve had enough for 24 hours.”

 “You still up for snowboarding tomorrow?”
 Travis asked.